manishb2km/auto_groupedmap_udf/README.md

 # Automatic schema generation for pandas_udf

-auto_groupedmap_udf is a utility to enable agile development on pySpark grouped map pandas_udfs.
+autoudf is a utility to enable agile development on pySpark grouped map pandas_udfs.
 This utility automatically generates schemas for grouped map udfs in pySpark on the fly.

 ## Features